kiegroup/dashboard-builder/builder/src/main/standalone-demo/README.md

 The demo application database will be generated automatically when you start the application for the first time.
 If you want to restore the application to its initial state you can:

-1. Stop the application (if running)
+1. Stop the application (if running).
-2. Delete the database files in the <code>/db</code> directory
+2. Delete the database files in the <code>/db</code> directory.
-3. Start the application
+3. Start the application.